ichlubna/BlenderLUTExporter/README.md

 In the VSE, import your video, select the strip, to to the right panel, open Source folded menu, and select the Color Space marking your LUT.

 TODO IMAGE

+### Other software

+TODO IMAGES showing the same look and import instructions

 ## Principle
 This add-on interally copies the adjustment layer into a new scene, adds a color strip under it, changes the color value to iterate over all necessary colors in the LUT, renders the scene, reads the adjusted color, and stores this into the LUT file.